 (o) Proof of the existence of and the amount of a security deposit may be established by any credible evidence, including, but not limited to, a canceled check, a receipt, a lease indicating the requirement of a deposit as well as the amount, prior consistent statements or actions of the landlord or tenant, or a statement under penalty of perjury that satisfies the credibility requirements set forth in Section 780 of the Evidence Code.

 (p) The amendments to this section made during the 1985 portion of the 1985–86 Regular Session of the Legislature that are set forth in subdivision (e) are declaratory of existing law.

 (q) The amendments to this section made during the 2003 portion of the 2003–04 Regular Session of the Legislature that are set forth in paragraph (1) of subdivision (f) are declaratory of existing law.
 [Amended by Stats.
 2013, Ch.
 76, Sec.
 12. Effective January 1, 2014]

 Now that you understand how things are supposed to be, what can you do about it?
 This site offers the Security Deposit Recovery Kit, a 65-page e-book that you can download right now to get started.
 It has detailed discussions about the law, the various tactics used by landlords, how to fill out the small claims Plaintiff’s Claim, how to present your case at trial, how to collect the money and more.
 Included in the Kit are the small claims forms, collection forms, handy organizing forms, and even a proof of service form.
 It contains $1,000 in legal advice, but costs only $50.

-Step by step instructions on you can recover up to $10,000 in Small Claims Court.
+Step-by-step instructions on how you can recover up to $10,000 in Small Claims Court.